junwha/FastFit/README.md

 $ java -cp target/cse364-project-1.0-SNAPSHOT.jar com.cse364.Main [genre1|genre2|...] [occupation]
 ```

+The program will take genre(s) and an occupation as inputs, and shows the average rating score of all movies in the given genres rated by the given occupation.

 For multiple input of genres, you can separate the genres with vertical bar |

 (When vertical bar or occupation that has whitespace in it are used, please enclose each argument with double quotes)